CharlieKerfoot/TeamContract/README.md

 #### Coordinating Schedules
 Since we do not have any shared frees as a group, we will try to coordinate times after or before school if needed and also keep in touch through a group chat as opposed to using email only.

-We will aslo work on using the time we do have together as effectivly as possible by identifying things we can work on independently and managing merge conflcits.
-Outside of time together we will attempt to complete as much as we can on indpendent pieces of the project to make time together as productive as possible.
+We will also work on using the time we do have together as effectively as possible by identifying things we can work on independently and managing merge conflcits.
+Outside of time together we will attempt to complete as much as we can on independent pieces of the project to make time together as productive as possible.

 ## Skills